puredrinkology/website/content/recipes/kiwi-papaya-smoothie/index.md

   honey balances the sweetness.
 Serve chilled and garnish with a fresh kiwi slice for an extra touch. '
 base_spirit: null
-category: shake
+category: "mocktail"
 collection: null
 date: '2024-09-23'
 description: 'The Kiwi Papaya Smoothie isn''t technically a cocktail, but rather a contemporary fruit smoothie, a modern beverage category popularized in the late 20th century.
 It draws inspiration from the long tradition of blended fruit drinks, but emphasizes a fresh, healthy approach. '
-family: ''
+family: 'smoothie'
 flavor_description: 'The Kiwi Papaya Smoothie is a tropical delight.
 The kiwi provides a bright, tangy sweetness, while the papaya offers a creamy, subtly sweet base.
   Together, they create a refreshing, vibrant flavor that''s both fruity and slightly tart.
 It''s a delicious way to start your day or enjoy a healthy treat anytime. '
-fullname: The Kiwi Papaya Smoothie Shake
+fullname: The Kiwi Papaya Smoothie
 glass: Highball Glass
 has_alcohol: false
 ingredients: